Adalab/modulo-3-evaluacion-final-NormaDeveloper/README.md

 # Module 3: Final assessment - React

-## NOTE: Turn on your volume 🎶 when visiting this web 😉

 The exercise consists of developing a web page with a list of Harry Potter characters, which we can filter by the name of the character.
 We are going to use React to do it.